lexworks-solutions/public-poc-invoice-facts-extractor/docs/Roadmap.md

 - `invoice-example-1.pdf`: Standard invoice, exported from Xero's Demo Organisation.
 Has information in the 2nd page.
 - `invoice-example-2.pdf`: Standard invoice, but has a different layout from the others.
 All information is in the first page.
 - `invoice-example-3.pdf`: Not a standard invoice, has some styling and is multiple pages long.
 The file is also significantly bigger - 1.6 MB, while others are 90.1 KiB or 42.6 KiB.

+After executing the tests, we have found that:

+1. The workflow is viable and the AI is able to reliably extract information from the invoices.
+2. Using TSV is likely unnecessary with the recent development of multimodal models.
+Uploading the invoices directly could lead to reduced token usage and potentially more accuracy.